TFHRCFASTNDElab/CHARISMA/ground-penetrating-radar/GPRpreProcessing/README.md

 # GPRpreProcessing

 Conventional GPR data analysis consists of creating attenuation maps.
 The initial steps in this process are time zero correction and migration.
 Time Zero correction is a very important aspect and an essential factor in order to the position the subsurface tragets, especially those located at shallow depths, at their true position in the depth.
-Migration is the of transforming the unfocused space-time GPR image to a focused om showing the object's true location and size with corresponding EM reflctivity.
+Migration is the transformation of the unfocused space-time GPR image to a focused om showing the object's true location and size with corresponding EM reflctivity.
 This algorithm is written to read and process gpr .DZT files.

 ## Requirements